 Student Enrollment Demographics

-There are several different athletics teams at Dakota County Technical College for students to participate in to get more out of their college experience.
-The school’s teams are collectively known as the Blue Knights (women’s teams are often referred to as Lady Knights), and the competing colors worn on the school’s sports jerseys are blue and white.
+The school’s teams are collectively known as the Blue Knights (women’s teams are often referred to as Lady Knights), and the colors are blue and white.